 Sometimes, teens benefit from a more intensive treatment program.
 That’s why we provide residential care for mental health disorders at our Rosecrance Griffin Williamson Campus.
 The short-term residential treatment program allows for highly individualized care tailored for your child’s needs.

 This therapeutic mentoring program teaches life skills to children, including social skills, self-esteem, boundaries and coping.
 The program is five hours per week and lasts up to six months.
-Typically, children are referred by their Rosecrance Berry Campus counselor.
+Typically, children are referred by their Rosecrance Ware Center counselor.

 Mental Health Juvenile Justice Initiative serves youth both in and out of custody